gmbecker/contributing_to_r_lesson/outline.md

   - My patches after the first iteration implemented their preferred API
 - It was accepted, but not until after feature freeze for the upcoming version of R
   - This meant it remained exclusive to R devel for ~a year until the next primary release
-- Patch was still further refactored by Michael in the process of commiting it into the R sources
+- Patch was still further refactored by Michael in the process of committing it into the R sources

 ## Circa 2016 - 2019  - The ALTREP Years
 ### The Proposal